The Deligne-Riemann-Roch isomorphism: Introduction

 Let $U$ be a smooth quasi-projective variety over $\CBbb$ of dimension $n$, that we tacitly identify with the associated complex manifold.
 Suppose that $\mathbb{V}$ is a local system on $U$, of rank $r$, with associated flat vector bundle $(\Vcal,\nabla)$.
 If $X$ is a smooth projective compactification of $U$, with simple normal crossings boundary divisor $D$, there exists a natural extension of $\Vcal$ to a vector bundle $E$ on $X$, in such a way that $\nabla$ extends to a flat logarithmic connection $\nabla\colon E\to E\otimes\Omega_{X/\CBbb}(\log D)$ and the associated de Rham complex $\Ecal^{\bullet}$ satisfies

 In \textsection \ref{subsec:det-dR-coh}, we explain how to obtain the following result: \begin{proposition} There exists a canonical isomorphism of complex lines

-well-defined up to a power, which is multiplicative on exact sequences.
+well defined up to a power, which is multiplicative on exact sequences.
 An analogous statement holds for the compactly supported cohomology of $\VBbb$, which is compatible with \eqref{eq:DRR-det-dR-intro} via Poincar\'e duality. \end{proposition}

 The proof relies on simplifications on the right-hand side of the Deligne--Riemann--Roch isomorphism applied to the de Rham complex.
-In the case of curves, the isomorphism is already a consequence of the original Deligne--Riemann--Roch isomorphism, and it played a key role in the work of Saito and Terasoma on periods of connections \cite{Saito-Terasoma}.
-In \cite[Remark, Section 6 (b)]{Saito-Terasoma}, they posed the problem of extending such isomorphism from curves to higher dimensions, which our result addresses.
+In the case of curves, the isomorphism is already a consequence of the original Deligne--Riemann--Roch isomorphism, and it played a key role in the work of T. Saito and Terasoma on periods of connections \cite{Saito-Terasoma}.
+In \cite[Remark, Section 6 (b)]{Saito-Terasoma}, they posed the problem of extending such an isomorphism from curves to higher dimensions, which our result addresses.

 It would be interesting to consider variants of Proposition \ref{prop:det-dR-intro} for more general $\Dcal$-modules, $p$-adic cohomologies or Higgs bundles.
 It would also be interesting to elucidate the relationship with the theory of $\varepsilon$-factors, cf. \cite{Patel}.
-Finally, in the lines of \cite{Eriksson-Freixas-Wentworth} and \cite{Saito-Terasoma}, one may wonder about upgrading both sides of \eqref{eq:GRR-dR-top} with natural connections and studying the compatibility of these with the isomorphism.
+Finally, along the lines of \cite{Eriksson-Freixas-Wentworth} and \cite{Saito-Terasoma}, one may wonder about upgrading both sides of \eqref{eq:DRR-det-dR-intro} with natural connections and studying the compatibility of these with the isomorphism.
 We note the central role played by the functorial approach in these works.